A&E (song): Music video

-The music video for "A&E" was directed by Dougal Wilson which, in sharp contrast to the song's hospital theming, is more nature-themed than the song.
+The music video for "A&E" was directed by Dougal Wilson which, in sharp contrast to the song's hospital theming, is more nature-themed.
 The video is set in a forest and opens with Goldfrapp in a white dress lying in a clearing, looking up at the camera.
 She is soon joined by several leaf-men who dance around her as she sings.
 Midway through the video, day turns into night and Goldfrapp is joined by several woodland creatures.
 The video concludes with Gregory playing a guitar and making tea beside an orange tent.

 The video premiered on 12 January 2008 on Channel 4 in the United Kingdom.
 In a review for Drowned in Sound, Alex Denney described the video as "weird" and compared it to music videos by Kate Bush and The Mighty Boosh.
 Pitchfork reviewer Marc Hogan wrote that the video was a "good fit for Goldfrapp's bright, folksy turn" and praised its "twist ending".